 HMO mortgages are generally seen as a good investment opportunity due to the higher than usual rental yield

-A House of Multiple Occupancy (or HMO) is a residential property rented out by at least 3 unrelated occupants who share facilities, for example, a kitchen or bathroom.
+A House of Multiple Occupancy (or HMO) is a residential property rented out to at least 3 unrelated occupants who share facilities, for example, a kitchen or bathroom.
+HMO rental payments often include all bills (utilities and council tax).

 HMOs are generally seen as good investment opportunities due to their higher than usual rental yield – renting a property room by room generally gives investors a greater level of income.